All Products

 9 packets transmitted, 0 packets received, 100% packet loss

-The message 0 packets received indicates that the access attempt failed.
+The message 0 packets received indicates that access failed.

 Note

-Access failed because the deny-public-net network policy rule denies public network access for pods in the test-np namespace by default.
-Therefore, pods that are started in this namespace with default labels cannot access the public network.
+Access fails because the deny-public-net network policy rule restricts default public network access for pods in the test-np namespace.
+Therefore, pods with default labels that are started in this namespace cannot access the public network.

 5. Verify that pods with the public-network=true label can access the service.